 - Avoiding government censorship: The biggest example of this is the so-called ‘Great Firewall of China’.
 The Chinese government blocks a lot of foreign websites, including Facebook and Google.
 Iran, Cuba, Vietnam and a number of other countries also have extensive government censorship and surveillance on internet activities.
 This can be really frustrating for holidaymakers, business travellers, or students on exchange who want to keep connected while overseas, even more so for residents of these countries.

 The main drawback to using a VPN is that it does tend to slow down your internet speed.
-As your web traffic has to go through more steps to send and receive data, it can take a little bit longer to load a page or send an email, for example.
-The length of the lag will depend on the quality of your VPN service.
+As your web traffic has to go through more steps to send and receive data, it can take a little bit longer to load a page or send an email, for example, with the length of the lag depending on the quality of your VPN service.
 Occasionally, a VPN can even increase your download speeds, when it uses a very high-bandwidth server.
 If internet speed is important to you, it may be worth paying for a higher-quality VPN service.

 How do you use a VPN?

 Using your VPN is pretty easy.
 Most VPN providers give you an app or program to download onto your computer, phone or tablet.
 All you have to do then is log in and wait for your VPN to connect.
 While this is only a simple explanation for a somewhat complicated process, this is the general idea of how VPNs work.
-There are a few different types of VPNs and other security protocols that work in different ways.
-To learn more, we suggest reading up on the particular types of processes and protocols that you’re interested in.
+There are a few different types of VPNs and other security protocols that work in different ways, meaning if you’re after something specific, it’s best to do a bit more research before settling on one.

 Are VPNs legal?